MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 Activation mode: toggle

-When you pick up the Wrench, you hold it out in front of you almost chest high.
-You click once to move the Wrench to your side, and then click again to lower it back to its initial position.
+When you pick up the Wrench, it's automatically activated--it's held out in front of you almost chest high.
+When you click, the wrench is lowered to your side.
+Click again to activate it again.

 ![Screen shot of an avatar holding the Wrench.](../../../media/enhance-your-environment/equips-in-detail/017-wrench.png)